pre-vert/Borrowable-limit-order-book/SPEC.md

     returns (bool success)
 ```

-Called by RemoveOrder(), once a new order have been found
+Called by RemoveOrder(), once a new order has been found

 Update balances and state variables following a debt repositioning